mic051/cse15l-lab-reports/lab3/index.md

 panpharaconic@LAPTOP-APOM855S MINGW64 ~/Documents/GitHub/docsearch/technical/911report (main)
 ```

 `-X` is used to disable the clearing less' contents from the terminal after closing.
 This is useful if you want to view the contents as the same time as the terminal or pipe the output into a file.
+I used the source mentioned at the beginning.

+### -M

 `$ less -M chapter-1.txt`